Police: 8 dead in shooting at FedEx facility in Indianapolis

 Several other people were injured Thursday night when gunfire erupted at the facility near the Indianapolis International Airport, police spokesperson Genae Cook said.

 At least four were hospitalized, including one person with critical injuries.
-Another two people were treated and released at the scene, Cook said.
+Another two people were treated and released at the scene, she said.
+FedEx said people who worked for the company were among the dead.

 The shooter wasn't immediately identified, and investigators were in the process of conducting interviews and gathering information.
 Cook said it was too early to tell whether the shooter was an employee at the facility.